 Prevention: Have a good (preferably automated) “build and deploy” process, which can run tests on deploy.
 The poor man’s security misconfiguration solution is post-commit hooks, to prevent the code from going out with default passwords and/or development stuff built in.

 This web security vulnerability is about crypto and resource protection.
 Sensitive data should be encrypted at all times, including in transit and at rest.
 No exceptions.
 Credit card information and user passwords should never travel or be stored unencrypted, and passwords should always be hashed.
-Obviously the crypto/hashing algorithm must not be a weak one – when in doubt, use AES (256 bits and up) and RSA (2048 bits and up).
+Obviously the crypto/hashing algorithm must not be a weak one – when in doubt, web security standards recommend AES (256 bits and up) and RSA (2048 bits and up).

 And while it goes without saying that session IDs and sensitive data should not be traveling in the URLs and sensitive cookies should have the secure flag on, this is very important and cannot be over-emphasized.